youwen5/web/routes/writing/+parallelizing-this-website-for-free.typ

   documents.
 ]

-Here’s how the build process works at a high level:
+Here's how the build process works at a high level:

 1. Crawl the routes directory to build up an internal tree representation of the website, where the leaves represent webpages.
 Each leaf is a struct that